 - Tools that respondents most commonly use on the job, and tools that contribute most to salary

-- Two activities that contribute to higher earnings among respondents
+- Activities that contribute to higher earnings

 - How gender and bargaining skills affect salaries when all other factors are equal